Armenia

 July 12, 2024

-The Armenia Parliament passed amendments to its surrogacy law increasing the age limit of intended parents from 53 to 55 years.
+The Armenian Parliament passed amendments to its surrogacy law, increasing the age limit of intended parents from 53 to 55 years.
+Additionally, the age for surrogate mothers was raised from 35 to 38 years

 Armenia v2